cfeyer/feyerpower/README.md

 ## Operating a FeyerPower-equipped paintball gun

-FeyerPower can be booted into either "shooting" (normal) or "configuration" (menu) mode.
+A paintball gun with FeyerPower installed can be booted into either "shooting" (normal) mode or "configuration" (menu) mode.

 ### Shooting (normal) mode

-Shooting mode enables you to use the paintball gun like it's a paintball gun and shoot stuff.
+Shooting mode enables you to use the paintball gun as a paintball gun and shoot stuff.

 To boot into "shooting" mode, turn the paintball gun's selector switch to the electronic